adegard/markdown-cv/index.md

 Plant Development Specialist - Projects/Maintenance

-- I worked as a Plant Development Specialist - Projects/Maintenance.
+- I worked as a Plant Development Specialist - Maintenance.
 The company was involved in the production of household detergents.
 During my time there, I was responsible for the design of new plants and chemical process modifications, including P&I, Data sheets, Yellow Reviews, and piping/instrumentation specifications.
-I also managed mixing plant maintenance interventions, provided training to production personnel, designed logical control sequences, and conducted HAZOP.
+I also managed plant maintenance interventions, providing training to production people.
+I worked also with Software Engineer designing logical control sequences, and conducting HAZOP studies.

 `09/2002-2010`
 __SOLVAY (ex-Rhodia)__, Ospiate di Bollate, Lombardia, Italia <a href="https://www.solvay.com/en/">solvay.com</a>

 Chemical process engineer & Lean Six Sigma Black Belt

-- I was a Chemical process engineer, Lean - Six Sigma Black Belt at Solvay (ex-Rhodia) at Ospiate di Bollate production site, Italy.
-During my time at Solvay (ex-Rhodia), I had the role of a Chemical Plant Design - Six Sigma Black Belt, where I was responsible for World Class Manufacturing (KPI) and leading Lean-Six Sigma projects (Black Belt qualification), leading over 10 international projects.
-I also designed new plants and chemical process modifications (P&I, data sheet, specification cahier des charges), managed mixing plant maintenance interventions, designed logical control sequences, and conducted HAZOP.
+- I was working as Chemical process engineer and Six Sigma Black Belt at Solvay (ex-Rhodia) at Ospiate di Bollate production site, Italy.
+During my time there, I was also responsible for World Class Manufacturing (following production KPI).
+My Black Belt qualification, allowed me to lead over 10 international projects.
+I also designed new plants and chemical process modifications (elaboration of P&I, data sheet, specifications), for various plant modifications, meanwhile designing logical control sequences, and conducting HAZOP studies.
 This site is specialized in the production of surfactants for the industry and agriculture.

 `03/2002-08/2002`